joagre/ratatoskr/ideas/r.md

 `float` : 32 or 64-bit floating point (depending on the target architecture)

+`char` : Unicode code point

 ## Composite types

-`string` : An immutabe sequence of characters in UTF-8 form
+`string` : An immutabe sequence of UTF-8 encoded characters

 `array`: Contigous region of memory containing values of any type